A Ukrainian girl sang ‘Let It Go’ in a bomb shelter. Millions listened, among them ‘Frozen’ star Idina Menzel.

 Smekhova said she had encouraged the girl to sing — with the permission of her mother.

-“From her first word in the bomb shelter, there was complete silence....
-Everyone put down what they were doing and listened to the song,” Smekhova recalled in the Facebook post, which began in Ukrainian and then switched to Russian when she began directly addressing the Russian people.
+“From her first word in the bomb shelter, there was complete silence. … Everyone put down what they were doing and listened to the song,” Smekhova recalled in the Facebook post, which began in Ukrainian and then switched to Russian when she began directly addressing the Russian people.

 Two million people have fled Ukraine since Russia’s invasion began, according to the United Nations.